php-http/documentation/components/client-common.rst

     // Never reactivate the client (default)
     $httpClientPool->addHttpClient(new HttpClientPoolItem($httpClient, null));

-``HttpClientPool`` is abstract.
+``HttpClientPool`` is an interface.
 There are three concrete implementations with specific strategies on how to choose clients:

 LeastUsedClientPool
 *******************